histories-in-transition/hit-astro/README.md

 - [Project Structure](#project-structure)
 - [License](#license)

-## Datamodel
+## Data Model

-This project uses the data model defined in [dbdiagram.io](https://dbdiagram.io/d/HiT-6731b349e9daa85acafee5fa) (last updated Dez.
-2025) to organize and store manuscripts, codicological units, manuscript items, works, authors, genres, and related metadata.
-To suit the researchers' aim the data is entered in a relational database [baserow](https://baserow.io/).
-This data is dumped on a regular basis in a [sister repository](https://github.com/histories-in-transition/hit-baserow-dump).
-The JSON files are then processed in the current repository, making visualizations and advanced filtered search possible.
+This project is based on the data model defined in [dbdiagram.io](https://dbdiagram.io/d/HiT-6731b349e9daa85acafee5fa) (last updated Dec.
+2025), which structures information on manuscripts, codicological units, manuscript items, works, authors, genres, and related metadata.

+To support the researchers’ workflow, the data is entered into a relational database using [Baserow](https://baserow.io/).
+The database content is regularly exported as JSON files and stored in a [sister repository](https://github.com/histories-in-transition/hit-baserow-dump).
+These JSON files are then processed in the current repository, enabling visualizations, tabular views, and advanced filtered search.
-For the preprocessing we use the following scripts:

 ## Data Processing Scripts

-All data preprocessing and export scripts are located in the `scripts/` folder:
+All data preprocessing and export scripts are located in the `scripts/` directory:

-- **preprocess/** – Load and normalize raw JSON manuscripts.
+- **`preprocess/`** – Load and normalize raw JSON data (e.g. manuscripts, works, and related entities).
-- **export/** – Generate LaTeX, PDF, and TEI XML exports.
+- **`export/`** – Generate LaTeX, PDF, and TEI XML exports from the processed data.
-- **search-index/** – Build and update the two search indices (Typesense).
+- **`search-index/`** – Build and update the search indices (Typesense).
-- data-fetch - fetches json row data from a sister repo.
+- **`data-fetch/`** – Fetch raw JSON row data from the sister repository.

+### Current and planned processing pipeline

+Currently, the preprocessing pipeline is implemented primarily in JavaScript and operates on raw JSON data fetched from Baserow exports.

+Planned improvements include:

+- introducing Zod schemas to validate raw Baserow JSON at fetch and build time,
+- migrating preprocessing scripts and tei-export scripts from JavaScript to TypeScript,
+- adopting an immutable transformation approach (using shallow copies) to improve type safety, maintainability, and reliability of the data pipeline.
+- Implement an OAI-PMH endpoint for harvesting TEI XML exports
+- Implement visualisations: transmission, networks, and spatial analysis of the data

 ## Getting Started